danj7/Collatz-Mapper/README.tex.md

 # Collatz-Mapper
 Code to create a visual representation of convergence in the generalized [Collatz Conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture "Collatz Conjecture").

+> Update: new version with more numpy goodness is available in the notebook "CollatzMapperPresentation".
+Soon it will be put in its own `.py` file.

 ## About
 The idea is to make a particular visual representation of the [Collatz Conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture "Collatz Conjecture") where a generalized version of the conjecture is considered: $a n + b$ and divisor $d$.